In general, pressure washers that are reasonably priced can adequately handle most basic outdoor cleaning tasks.

-The pressure from a pressure washer is measured in pounds per square inch or abbreviated to PSI.
+The pressure washer PSI is measured in pounds per square inch.
+This measurement is often abbreviated as PSI.

-Different surfaces will require different PSI’s to both get the job done and to prevent damage to the surface.
+Different surfaces will require different pressure washer PSI to both get the job done and prevent damage to the surface.

-Alternatively, using too low of a PSI for a surface that requires a lot more power can leave some to think their pressure washer is faulty or that they require a different tool.
+Alternatively, using too low of a pressure washer PSI for a surface that requires more power can leave some to think their pressure washer is faulty or that they require a different tool.

 There are two types of pressure washers, electric and gas-powered.

 You can easily purchase electric pressure washers from hardware stores or online shops.

 Utilizing an electric pressure washer is a breeze and involves nothing more than plugging the washer into a power outlet.

 Gas-powered pressure washers require more preparation before use and are considered a specialized type of equipment.